smart-on-fhir/cumulus-etl/docs/chart-review.md

 ## Basic Operation

 At its core, upload mode is just another ETL (extract, transform, load) operation.
-1. It extracts DocumentReference resources from your EHR.
+1. It extracts DiagnosticReport and/or DocumentReference resources from your EHR.
 2. It transforms the contained notes via NLP & `philter`.
 3. It loads the results into Label Studio.